haroonalbar/brownie_fund_me/learn.md

 depending on the python version we may need to create a new file in scripts __init__.py may be you dont need it but just in case we might as well create it

+brownie run deploy.py *for deploying it* the deployed contract cannot me seen in ether scan for the public to intract with so verify and publish the smart contract to eather scan etherscan doesnt know about @cahinlink importing to solve this go to etherscan.io and login and make a api key token set the api key an env and publish_source=True in deploy line

+deploy it again and go to rinkeby etherscan we can see the contract there and intract with it in etherscan by connecting metamask